 A globally experienced strategist experience working with household and niche brands across the UK, Europe, Asia and the US.
 My focus is on consumer understanding, experience and engagement on and offline within the consumer packaged goods, finance, retail and leisure sectors with clients including Arsenal Football Club, Ann Summers, Bacardi, Beam, Harry Ramsden’s, Honeywell, Nokia, Nordea and The Rank Group (see the GD | Inspired section for a few more).

-I am one of those very fortunate people who loves what I do and has an unrivalled passion for winning pitches and delivery great results for my clients – be they client side or agency partners.
+I am one of those very fortunate people who loves what I do and has an unrivalled passion for winning pitches and delivering great results for my clients – be they client side or agency partners.

 With a strong conceptual ability combined with the skill to take great ideas and make them work in reality without without losing relevance or impact, I believe that great design should be contemporary yet timeless, beautiful yet functional and attention grabbing but never out of place, but above everything be original and inspirational.